moroshko/react-autosuggest/README.md

 **TODO:**

-* ESC
 * Mouse interactions (add 'mouse-click' reason)
 * Call onSelected() when suggestion is clicked using a mouse
-* Make sure onChange is called only when value changes
 * Create minimal API to Autosuggest
 * Write tests
 * Add more examples